Dane404/PlayCruzer/CheckList.md

 # Static Part
 * Gather all Informations about the different gameshops - done
-* Create a Comparisson table for the game shops - in progress
 * Implement Bootstrap - done
 * Change Colors of the Website - in progress
-* Check every information about grammar errors - in progress
+* Check every information about grammar errors - done
-* Add more information if needed - not started

 # Web Part
-* Teammembers should learn java script - not started
+* Teammembers should learn java script - in progress
 * using an API(igdb or rawg) - not started
 * create an logo - done